 Who it’s for

-Emma X3 – Also a 3 wheeled all terrain wheelchair the X3 from Extreme Motus is a foldable, durable, floats in water and is easy for a caretaker to push over obstacles.
+Emma X3 – Also a 3-wheeled all-terrain wheelchair the X3 from Extreme Motus is foldable, durable, floats in water, and is easy for a caretaker to push over obstacles.

 Connect with us on any social media platform for more information and real time updates.

 "Extreme Motus manufactures all terrain wheelchairs.
 The Emma X3 is capable of traveling through grass, gravel, rocks, mud, snow, and even floats in the water.
 Nature is wheelchair accessible.
 We believe the benefits of spending time outdoors are important for everyone.
 Our all terrain wheelchair can take you places you never thought possible."